-In general, continuous data will be summarized with descriptive statistics (number of patients, mean, standard deviation, median, minimum, and maximum) and will be analyzed using ANCOVA techniques or 2-sample t-tests (for between-group comparisons) and paired t-tests (for within-group analyses).
-Categorical variables will be analyzed using the CMH test.
+In general, continuous data will be summarized with descriptive statistics (number of patients, mean, standard deviation, median, minimum, and maximum) and will be analyzed using mixed model, analysis of variance (ANCOVA) techniques or 2-sample t-tests (for between-group comparisons) and paired t-tests (for within-group analyses).
+Categorical variables will be analyzed using Pearson's chi-square test, Fisher's exact test, or Cochran-Mantel-Haenszel (CMH) test.

-There will be no adjustment of type 1 error rate for the multiple tests.
-There will be no imputation of missing data for all analyses.
+There will be no adjustment of type I error rate for the multiple tests.
+A 2-sided test with a p-value ≤ 0.05 will be considered statistically significant.

+There will be no imputation of missing data for the all analysis.